 Instructions

-1. Place beef in a pressure cooker collectively with 2 cups of water, bay leaves, both garlic cloves and granulated garlic, and Johnny’s Seasoning Salt.
+1. Place beef collectively in a pressure cooker with 2 cups of water, bay leaves, garlic cloves, gra, gra granulated garlic, and Johnny’s Seasoning Salt.
 Cook for 20 minutes at high pressure, accompanied by 15 minutes of natural stress launch.
-Remove the beef region on a cutting board and permit cool.
-When the meat is cool sufficient to address, chop finely.
-Mix the meat with onion, cilantro, lime juice, and salt.
-Taste and upload more lime, salt, and pepper as needed.
+Remove the beef region on a cutting board and permit it to cool.
+When the meat is cool enough to address, chop finely.
+Mix the beef with onion, cilantro, lime juice, and salt.
+Taste and add more lime, salt, and pepper as needed.